 My Social Security Retirement Calculator pulls out your actual earnings history automatically but requires online registration and a rigorous verification process.

 All of these calculators deliver the most robust and reliable estimates of your benefit - provided you supply your correct earnings history.

 The SSA calculators produce two sets of results - measured in current dollars and future dollars.
 Picking the right set for your retirement planning purposes is where many people and, unfortunately, many retirement calculators, get confused.
 And the choice makes no small difference - the future dollars estimate can easily be twice as large as the current dollars value!

 The current-dollar estimate helps you understand the value of your future benefit

 Your current dollars results illustrate how much your Social Security benefits are worth in today's dollars or how much you would receive if both your salary and the national wage index remain fixed forever.
 Therefore, unless you are within a couple years of retirement, this number is far below the actual dollar amount you can reasonably expect to receive.

 Put simply, if your current dollar Social Security benefit estimate is $20,000, it means that your actual benefit at the time you retire will be enough to afford what $20,000 can afford today.

 If you were given the actual amount you can be expected to receive (the future dollars estimate), you would have no way of knowing how much that number is worth and what it could buy at the time you retire.
-However, while the current-value estimate seems like a great number to have for your own understanding, it is NOT the number to use for retirement planning, as we explain next.
+However, while the current-value estimate seems like a great number to have for your own understanding, it is NOT the number to use for retirement planning.